Residential Alcohol Rehab Treatment Explained

 Acceptance and commitment therapy (ACT)

-ACT is an approach to counselling and clinical behavioural analysis which employs a number of mindfulness and acceptance strategies and commitment and behavioural change techniques to develop psychological flexibility.
-Rather than attempting to get rid entirely of negative and destructive thoughts and emotions, ACT encourages the addict to learn how to be receptive to such feelings and manage them effectively, so that instead of constantly striving to avoid problematic situations they can come to experience them calmly and with equanimity.
+ACT is an approach to counselling and clinical behavioural analysis, which employs several mindfulness and acceptance strategies and commitment and behavioural change techniques to develop psychological flexibility.
+Rather than attempting to get rid entirely of negative and destructive thoughts and emotions, ACT encourages learning how to be receptive to such feelings and manage them effectively, so that instead of constantly striving to avoid problematic situations we can experience them calmly and with composure.

 Cognitive behavioural therapy (CBT)

 Of all the therapy models typically offered in residential treatment, CBT is probably that with which clients will be most familiar due to its frequent appearance in the mainstream media.
 CBT seeks to improve general mental health, and to address specific problems (such as alcohol addiction), by identifying and remediating destructive thinking and behaviour, and to assist clients in the development of coping strategies and emotional regulation.
-Therapists work with addicts to create effective and relevant tools to counter the pressures of addiction, especially triggers, and impart new skills in information processing to assist the addict with life back in the outside world.
+Therapists work with the rehab’s clients to create effective and relevant tools to counter the pressures of addiction, especially triggers, and impart new skills in information processing to assist with achieving a fruitful life back in the everyday world.

 Contingency management/motivational incentives

 Contingency management (CM), frequently also known as motivational incentives, is a type of behavioural therapy in which positive reinforcement and (less frequently) punishment are used to condition behaviour.
-Engaging in specific positive behaviours (such as passing substance abuse tests or regular attendance at therapy) can win the addict certain rewards (which are usually privilege-based) whilst failure to live up to commitments regarding behaviour can result in punishment (again, typically related to privileges).
+Engaging in specific positive behaviours (such as passing substance abuse tests or regular attendance at therapy) can win certain rewards, whilst failure to live up to commitments regarding behaviour can result in punishment.

 Dialectical behaviour therapy (DBT)